 Approximately 1.5 miles of single track.
 0.75 miles are intermediate to expert difficulty, 0.25 are expert difficulty, and 0.5 are extreme difficulty.

 Accessible by bike from the Southwest corner of the Theodore Wirth Parkway and I-394.

 Brownie Lake Loop is an advanced trail with steep rock climbs and descents, and technical features including drops.
 This trail requires expert skills to ride safely.

 Fat-tire Biking on the Snowmaking/Lighted Loop

-Riders must buy and display an All-Access Ski Trail Pass in order to ride the trails.
+Riders must buy an All-Access Ski Trail Pass in order to ride the trails.
 Note that riders who already have a pass for skiing may use the same pass for riding.
 Riding is ONLY allowed on Friday, Saturday, and Sunday evenings, and riders cannot ride on any other ski trails during fat-tire biking hours – or at any other time.